Epping Forest: Leisure activities

 High Beach in Epping Forest was the first British venue for motorcycle speedway and opened on 19 February 1928.
 The track was behind The King's Oak public house, and drew large crowds in its early days.
 The track was closed when a swimming pool was added to the pub's grounds after the Second World War, though enthusiasts and veterans still gather at the site every year on the nearest Sunday to 19 February.
 The remains of the track are still visible, in the grounds of the Epping Forest Field Centre behind the King's Oak.
 The field centre in the forest, run by Field Studies Council provides a variety of courses.

 There are 60 pitches for football with changing facilities on forest land at Wanstead Flats, which are used by amateur and youth teams.
 There is a public 18-hole golf course at Chingford Plain, which is also used by the Royal Epping Forest Golf Club, Chingford Golf Club and Chingford Ladies' Golf Club.
 The course was established in the forest in 1888.
 Cricket is played on forest land at Woodford Green, Bell Common (Epping), Buckhurst Hill, and High Beach.
-One historic match is recorded in the forest in 1732 between London Cricket Club and an Essex & Hertfordshire side.
+One historic match is recorded in the forest in 1732 between London Cricket Club and Essex & Hertfordshire.
 The result is unknown.
 The match is the earliest known reference to both Essex and Hertfordshire as county teams.